nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/bulk-action-framework.md

 }
 ```

 In this example, there is a single computation called `MyComputation`.
 This topology takes as input a stream with the name of the action, and the output stream as output.

-#### Create the computations
+#### Create the Computations

 The computation presented previously should be defined in another Java class.

-An abstract Java class, `AbstractBulkComputation`, helps to creates all we need for the computation:
+An abstract Java class, `AbstractBulkComputation`, helps to create all that we need for the computation:
 - A CoreSession
 - The list of documents which are going to be processed
 - The action properties.

 Everything inside the class is the custom logic to implement.

 ```java
 // ...